BBN-E/tac-kbp-eal/README.md

 Parameters:
 * `systemOutput`: system output to import
-* `annotationStore`: location to create annotation store
+* `annotationStore`: location to create annotation store.
+The program will refused to create a new annotation store over an existing, non-empty one.

 ### `kbpScorer`
 Scores system output against an annotation store.